ZettelGeist/zettelgeist/docs/tutorialA.md

   - This can be done a number of ways.
 Since we only have a few cards now, we can just do it with File Manager (or whatever) individually.
 You can also do them in bulk with some File Managers (on Mac) or with a command in the terminal.
 But for now, just change them by hand.

   - So, in your new Gatsby-Paper directory, change the names of each ".txt" file to "Gatsby-Note.yaml".
 For GDocs users, you might also adjust the numbers automatically added, removing the parentheses but not the numbers.
 So, Gatsby-Note (1).txt becomes Gatsby-Note-1.yaml.
 It's just neater that way.

+- *If you have been using Word or another resident editor on your computer to make notes, then the above steps can be eliminated if you saved each zettel with the ".yaml" extension from the start.*

 - When this done, you are ready to rock, as you could do with the "test" materials on the "Getting Started" page, but with your own research notes written in GDocs or Word or...